 In this work, we showed that our model captures the essential pressure-flow coronary autoregulation over a pressure range of 70-140 mmHg (Fig. 9).
 However, our model showed larger deviations from experimental data for lower coronary pressures (20-60 mmHg).
 Over that pressure range, our model closely followed the fully passive curve.
-This behavior is explained by the patterns of active SMC tension S in Fig. 10-E and F, which revealed nearly no active tension in any vessels of the subendocardial tree and active tension present only in small arteries and large arterioles of the subepicardial tree.
+This behavior is explained by the patterns of active SMC stress S in Fig. 10-E and F, which revealed nearly no active tension in any vessels of the subendocardial tree and active tension present only in small arteries and large arterioles of the subepicardial tree.
 This behavior suggests that the larger vessels of the subepicardial region do not play a significant role in coronary autoregulation.